MikelMNJ/starter-app/README.md

 **About Font Awesome**<br />
 By default, **@fortawesome/fontawesome-pro** is installed as I use it in every project and have a licence for their pro icon library.
-If you also have a pro license, You will need to set a persistant system environment variable called *FONT_AWESOME_AUTH_TOKEN* before being able to add this via yarn.
+If you also have a pro license, You will need to set a persistent system environment variable called *FONT_AWESOME_AUTH_TOKEN* before being able to add this via yarn.
 You can do this on linux by doing the folowing:

 ```
 cd /etc/profile.d